mccloudaero/rotors/README.md

  Maximum Cell Size: 0.5<br>

 To create the mill shape in the CAD file:<br>
  1. Unsuppress the Machine Supports
  2. Unsuppress the Hub Support
  3. Unsuppress the Hub Support Mirror
  4. Suppress the Mounting Holes
  5. Suppress the Center Hole
  6. Suppress the Trim Tip

 ##Toolpath Generation
 The toolpaths contained in this repository were generated using MeshCam (http://www.grzsoftware.com/).
 The rough steps used to create the toolpaths are below.
 Feed Rates and plunge rates were driven by the need to go slower though the birch stiffness present in the propeller blanks.

-1) Load mill shape
+ 1. Load mill shape
-2) Choose 2-Sided Maching
+ 2. Choose 2-Sided Maching
-3) Define Stock Size 38" x 10" x 1.75"
+ 3. Define Stock Size 38" x 10" x 1.75"
-4) Create Top & Bottom Rough Tool Paths with 0.25" diameter tool
+ 4. Create Top & Bottom Rough Tool Paths with 0.25" diameter tool
- A) Depth per Pass 0.25"
+  1. Depth per Pass 0.25"
- B) Stepover 0.125"
+  2. Stepover 0.125"
- C) Feed Rate 60 in/min
+  3. Feed Rate 60 in/min
- D) Plunge Rate 10 in/min
+  4. Plunge Rate 10 in/min
- E) Stock to leave 0.05"
+  5. Stock to leave 0.05"
-5) Create Top and Bottom Finish X Only Tool Paths with 0.25" diameter tool
+ 5. Create Top and Bottom Finish X Only Tool Paths with 0.25" diameter tool
- A) Stepover 0.0.0833"
+  1. Stepover 0.0.0833"
- B) Feed Rate 60 in/min
+  2. Feed Rate 60 in/min
- C) Plunge Rate 10 in/min
+  3. Plunge Rate 10 in/min
-6) Create Top and Bottom Finish X Only Tool Paths with 0.25" diameter tool
+ 6. Create Top and Bottom Finish X Only Tool Paths with 0.25" diameter tool
- A) Stepover 0.0.0833"
+  1. Stepover 0.0.0833"
- B) Feed Rate 60 in/min
+  2. Feed Rate 60 in/min
- C) Plunge Rate 10 in/min
+  3. Plunge Rate 10 in/min

 ##Build Process
 For each rotor there are two STL files, one is the milled shape and the second is the final rotor shape.
 Each rotor is machined out of a 38" x 10" x 1.75" foam block.
 The machining region is 36" x 8" x 1.75", leaving an inch extra on each of the side and no extra on the top and bottom.
 To machine the part double sided accurately, alignment pins are helpful.
 To use the pins, the same alignment holes drilled into rotor need to be drilled into the spoil board (if possible).
 Dowel rods (1/4" diameter) are used as alignment pins.